ICanBoogie/HTTP/README.md

 Request::from([ Request::OPTION_METHOD => Request::METHOD_DELETE ])->is_safe; // false
 ```

-An idempotent HTTP method is a HTTP method that can be called many times without different outcomes.
+An idempotent HTTP method is an HTTP method that can be called many times without different
+outcomes.
 It would not matter if the method is called only once, or ten times over.
-The result should be the
+The result
-same.
+should be the same.

 The `is_idempotent` property may be used to check if a request is idempotent or not.